On the SCD semismooth* Newton method for generalized equations with application to a class of static contact problems with Coulomb friction: Preliminaries

 \item $F$ is said to be {\em strongly metrically regular around} $(\xb,\yb)$ if it is metrically regular around $(\xb,\yb)$ and $F^{-1}$ has a single-valued localization around $(\yb,\yb)$, i.e., there are open neighborhoods $Y'$ of $\yb$, $X'$ of $\xb$ and a mapping $h:Y'\to\R^n$ with $h(\yb)=\xb$ such that $\gph F\cap (X'\times Y')=\{(h(y),y)\mv y\in Y'\}$. \end{enumerate} \end{definition}

 It is easy to see that the strong metric regularity around $(\xb,\yb)$ implies the strong metric subregularity at $(\xb,\yb)$ and the metric regularity around $(\xb,\yb)$ implies the metric subregularity at $(\xb,\yb)$.
-To check the metric regularity one often employs the so-called Mordukhovich criterion, according to which this property around $(\xb,\yb)$ is equivalent with the condition
+To check the metric regularity one often employs the so-called Mordukhovich criterion, see, e.g. \cite[Theorem 9.43]{RoWe98}, according to which this property around $(\xb,\yb)$ is equivalent to the condition

-For pointwise characterizations of the other stability properties from Definition 2.3 the reader is referred to \cite[Theorem 2.7]{GfrOut22a}.
+Another useful characterization of metric regularity in terms of the graphical derivative is provided by the so-called Aubin-criterion by Dontchev et al \cite{DonQuiZl06}.
+For pointwise characterizations of the other stability properties from Definition 2.3, the reader is referred to \cite[Theorem 2.7]{GfrOut22a}.